svqdotnet/EBooksShop/README.md

 # EBooksShop

+## 17th November 2017
+After our first meetup about EF Core 2.0.
+The code and presentation file have been pushed to our repository.
+Have fun!!!

+## 1st August 2017
 A Sample Books Shop model to create and develop an application for demos, samples, trainings and also sharing demos in Meeupt Community:  https://www.meetup.com/es-ES/SVQdotNET/